takumiecd/orteaf/docs/developer/metadata-yaml.md

       description: "NVIDIA CUDA implementation"
 ```

-Backend IDs are referenced by both the architecture and device catalogs, so keep
+Execution IDs are referenced by both the architecture and device catalogs, so keep
-them stable. `module_path` determines where dispatcher code looks for the backend
+them stable. `module_path` determines where dispatcher code looks for the execution
 implementation.

 ---